Skip to main content

 Revenue per visitor catches the trap where a price hike raises AOV but tanks conversion.
 Optimise the number that ties both together.

-Segment AOV by source and customer type
+Segment AOV by channel

 Repeat buyers and email traffic usually have a higher AOV than cold paid clicks.
 Knowing the gap tells you where to spend.